MirasMustimov/MirasMustimov/README.md

 - 👋 Hi, I am Miras!
 - 🌆 I live in Almaty, Kazakhstan.
-- 💼 I have 5 years experience as a full stack developer (Laravel/PHP + VueJS + TailwindCSS).
+- 💼 I have 5 years experience as a full stack developer and love building web apps using Laravel, VueJS & TailwindCSS.